Learn to See Color Differently

 Additional prompts encourage you to push your experiments a little further if you’d like to keep exploring during the week.

-• TWO LIVE ZOOM SESSIONS
+• 3 LIVE ZOOM SESSIONS

 We’ll meet live twice during the course — once at the beginning to kick off the class and once at the end to reflect on what you’ve discovered and answer questions.